In a dark and awesome night…Nusco fascinating bonfires

 And it’s the night of the bonfires, or focaroni as they call them here.

-The bonfires night
+The bonfires night in Nusco

 It is not just a religious rite.
 It is reminiscent of ancient paganisms that evoked light on one of the darkest nights of the year.
 A rite of passage from the darkness of winter to the light of next spring, it is also a rite of passage towards Carnival.

-In the past, when people lived here only of agriculture and pastoralism, these were the days when – while the fields were resting in the snow – the farmers could enjoy a few days of idleness before starting to prepare the new plantings.
+In the past, when people lived here only for agriculture and pastoralism, these were the days when – while the fields were resting in the snow – the farmers could enjoy a few days of idleness before starting to prepare the new plantings.
 The fires are the acme of this enforced but pleasing rest, an ephemeral escape from a wretched life.

 Woodpiles are stacked in front of every church, in every open space and square of the Old Town.